Phase Optimization for Massive IRS-aided Two-way Relay Network: Conclusions

 \section{Conclusions}

-In this paper, an IRS-aided two-way decode-and-forward relay (TW-DFR) network model is presented.
+In this paper, an IRS-aided two-way decode-and-forward relay (TW-DFR) network model was presented.
 Three efficient phase optimization methods: Max-RPS-EVD, Max-Min-R and Max-SR-GPI, have been proposed to enhance the rate performance.
-Simulation results show that proposed three schemes outperform random phase method in terms of data rate.
-It is attractive that the proposed Max-SR-GPI method achieves the best rate performance with lower complexity and achieves at least 20\% rate improvement over random phase.
+Simulation results showed, that the proposed three schemes outperform random phase method in terms of data rate.
+It is attractive that the proposed Max-SR-GPI method achieves the best rate performance with lower complexity and at least 20\% rate improvement over random phase, and with the increase of IRS reflecting elements, the improvement is more obvious.

 \ifCLASSINFOpdf \else \fi

 \end{sloppypar}